-- A. Certification of Service.
+- (a) Certification of Service.
 Each pleading or paper required by Federal Rule of Civil Procedure 5 to be served on the other parties shall include a certificate of service that complies with Form B to the CM/ECF Administrative Procedures and, if service includes a method other than CM/ECF, that states the persons or firms served, their relationship to the action or proceeding, the date, method and address of service.
-Signature by the party or its attorney on the original constitutes a representation that service has been made. - B. Initial Process.
-Initial process shall be issued by the Clerk's Office upon submission of an original and three copies. - C. Publication.
+Signature by the party or its attorney on the original constitutes a representation that service has been made. - (b) Multiple Copies Unnecessary.
+Any document permitted to be filed via CM/ECF, including the corporate disclosure statement required by Federal Rule of Civil Procedure 7.1, shall be deemed to have been delivered in multiple if multiple copies are required to be filed. - (c) Publication.
 Publication required by law or rule of court shall be made in a newspaper of general circulation.
-The Daily Business Review and such other newspapers as the Court from time to time may indicate are designated as official newspapers for the publication of notices pertaining to proceedings in this Court; provided, however, that publication shall not be restricted to the aforesaid periodicals unless an order for publication specifically so provides. - D. Service of Pleadings and Papers Subsequent to Original Complaint.
-See Local Rule 7.1.A.3(a) and Administrative Order 2001-72 In Re: Repeal of Local Rule 5.2.D and the CM/ECF Administrative Procedures.
+The Daily Business Review and such other newspapers as the Court from time to time may indicate are designated as official newspapers for the publication of notices pertaining to proceedings in this Court; -provided, however, that publication shall not be restricted to the aforesaid periodicals unless an order for publication specifically so provides.

-Effective Dec.
-1, 1994; amended effective December 1, 2001; April 15, 2007.
+Effective December 1, 1994.
+Amended effective December 1, 2001; April 15, 2007; April 15, 2010; April 15, 2011; December 1, 2015.

-(1993) Former Local Rule 7; Model Rule 5.2 (does not require certificate of service); Clerk of the

-Court's administrative rule on issuance of initial process.
+(1993) Former Local Rule 7; Model Rule 5.2 (does not require certificate of service); Clerk of the Court's administrative rule on issuance of initial process.